 Justice Department Secures Agreement from Pennsylvania Jail to Provide Medications for Opioid Use Disorder

-The law provides for a maximum per count sentence of 20 years in prison, a fine of $1,000,000 or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+Judge Fischer scheduled sentencing for 9 a.m. on March 23, 2016.
+The law provides for a maximum total sentence of 20 years in prison, a fine of $1,000,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-Assistant United States Attorney Robert S. Cessar is prosecuting this case on behalf of the government.
+Assistant United States Attorney Stephen R. Kaufman is prosecuting this case on behalf of the government.